 conditions of the license, the license may be cancelled by the Bureau as per

 provision of Regulation 11 of BIS (Conformity Assessment) Regulations, 2018.

 We at Aleph INDIA, being a single-window operator for all product regulatory

 compliance, have been serving the industry since 2013.
+If you want to know more about "How to apply for ISI Mark Registration?", contact our BIS ISI Certification consultants.
 With a deeper knowledge and

 vast experience, we are able to assist the importers or manufacturers in complying